andrewlew1s/RLWebsite/README.md

 # website-rachel-lewis

-A website for Rachel Lewis, written in Vue.js
+A website for Rachel Lewis, written in Vue.js.
+The corresponding firebase project is name `website-rachel-lewis`.
+Submit an issue to request access.

 > A Vue.js project, vue config follows...